ksb86/asset-in-prod/README.md

-Plugin to test wether assets are present inside or outside of the network.
+Plugin to test whether assets are present from outside the network.